fastapi/fastapi/docs/en/docs/advanced/openapi-callbacks.md

 But possibly the most important part of the callback is making sure that your API user (the external developer) implements the *external API* correctly, according to the data that *your API* is going to send in the request body of the callback, etc.

-So, what we will do next is add the code to document how that *external API* should look like to receive the callback from *your API*.
+So, what we will do next is to add the code to document how that *external API* should look like to receive the callback from *your API*.

 That documentation will show up in the Swagger UI at `/docs` in your API, and it will let external developers know how to build the *external API*.